Skip To Main Content

 In the Branson English classroom, we investigate, explore, question, analyze, and fall in love with our literary texts every day.
 From Homer to Shakespeare, Mary Shelley to Frederick Douglass, Jhumpa Lahiri to Zadie Smith, students immerse themselves in vibrant, diverse worlds.
 We aim to offer all students of all identities the pleasure and value of seeing themselves reflected in the texts they read, and to learn, with empathy and compassion, about cultures and experiences rarely explored.

-In our innovative classes, you will learn through student-driven and student-lead conversations, multimedia presentations, collaborative projects, design thinking, connections to visual media, and more.
+In our innovative classes, you will learn through student-driven and student-led conversations, multimedia presentations, collaborative projects, design thinking, connections to visual media, and more.
 You will constantly have opportunities to explore the connections between the work of the classroom and prescient issues in the world, the society, that emanates beyond the academic space.

 Most importantly, you will explore the essential nature of writing, digging deeper than “thesis, evidence, analysis.”
 You’ll engage in a conversation between yourself, the text, and your audience.
 You’ll explore how writing engenders epiphany through both the strength of language and the clarity of vision.